EQEmu/eqemu-docs-v2/docs/client/introduction.md

 Client side modifications

 ## Guides

 - [Custom Zone Making](guides/custom-zone-making.md) - A guide to making custom zones
 - [Fog System and Clip Plane](guides/fog-system-and-clip-plane.md) - A guide to fog and clip plane modifying
+- [Placing Objects](guides/placing-objects.md) - A guide to placing objects in zones
+- [Sky System](guides/sky-system.md) - A guide to modifying the sky system

+## File Formats
+- [WLD by Windcatcher](guides/file-formats/wld-by-windcatcher.md) - A reference guide to the WLD file format

 ## Tools